jdjakub/papers/prog-2022/prog22-manuscript.md

 - *Flattening and factoring* (Section \ref{examples-flattening-and-factoring}): related in that "customizability" is a form of creating new programs from existing ones; factoring repetitive aspects into a reusable standard component library facilitates the same thing.
 - *Interaction* (Section \ref{interaction}): this determines whether there are separate stages for running and writing programs and may thus influence what kind of customization is possible.

-## Automation
+## Complexity

-\mybox{How far does the system remove the need to spell out implementation in minute detail?}

-Ultimately, at the hardware level, computers are primitive calculating machines.
-They require a full and exact specificiation of the instructions to run.
-Ever since the 1940s, programmers have envisioned that some form of "automatic programming" will alleviate the need for tediously specifying details at this level.
-While this level still remains today, many aspects of the task of "programming" can and have been *automated.*

-Automation can take a number of forms.
-Extracting common functionality into a library may be merely good use of *factoring* (Section \ref{examples-flattening-and-factoring}), but to the user of the library, this may appear as automation.
-In high-level programming languages, many details are also omitted; those are filled in by the compiler.
-Finally, the program may also be executed by a more sophisticated runtime that fills in details not specified explicitly, such as when running an SQL query or using a logic programming system like Prolog.
+\mybox{How does the system structure complexity and what level of detail is required?}

+There is a massive gap between the level of detail required by a computer, which executes a sequence of low-level instructions, and the human description of a program, which uses higher-level terms.
+To bridge this gap, programming system needs to deal with the complexity that is inherent in going from a high-level description to low-level instructions.

+Ever since the 1940s, programmers have envisioned that "automatic programming" will allow higher-level programming.
+This did not necessarily mean full automation.
+In fact, the first "automatic programming" systems referred to higher-level programming languages with a compiler (or an interpreter) that expanded the high-level code into detailed instructions.

+Most programming systems use _factoring of complexity_ and encapsulate some of the details that need to be specified into components that can be reused by the programmer.
+The details may be encapsulated in a library or filled-in by a compiler or interpreter.
+Such factoring may also be reflected in the conceptual structure of the system (Section \ref{examples-flattening-and-factoring}).
+However, a system may also fully _automate_ some aspects of programming.
+In those cases, a general-purpose algorithm solves a whole class of problems, which then do not need to be coded explicitly.
+An example includes planning the execution of an SQL query or using an inference engine to run a program in a logic programming language like Prolog.

 ### Remark: notations
-Even with high-level of automation, programming involves manipulating some program notation.
-In high-level functional or imperative programming languages, the programmer writes code that typically has clear operational meaning.
-When using more declarative programming like SQL, Prolog or Datalog, the meaning of a program is still unambiguous, but it is not defined operationally---there is a (more or less deterministic) inference engine that solves the problem based on the provided description.
+Even when working at a high-level, programming involves manipulating some program notation.
+In high-level functional or imperative programming languages, the programmer writes code that typically has clear operational meaning, even when some of the complexity is relegated to a library implementation or a runtime.
+When using declarative programming systems like SQL, Prolog or Datalog, the meaning of a program is still unambiguous, but it is not defined operationally---there is a (more or less deterministic) inference engine that solves the problem based on the provided description.
 Finally, systems based on *programming by example* step even further away from having clear operational meaning---the program may be simply a collection of sample inputs and outputs, from which a (typically non-deterministic) engine infers the concrete steps of execution.

-### Dimension: degrees of automation
+### Dimension: factoring of complexity
-There are many degrees of automation in programming systems, but the basic mechanism is always the same---given a program, some logic is specified explicitly and some is left to a reusable component that can do the rest.
-In the case of library reuse, the reusable component is just the library.
-In the case of higher-level programming languages, the reusable component may include a memory allocator or a garbage collector.
+The basic mechanism of dealing with complexity is _factoring of complexity_.
+Given a program, the more domain-specific aspects of the logic are specified explicitly, whereas the more mundane and technical aspects of the logic are left to a reusable component.
+In the case of library reuse, the reusable component is just a library.
+In the case of higher-level programming languages, the reusable component may include a part of a language runtime such as a memory allocator or a garbage collector.
 In case of declarative languages or programming by example, the reusable component is a general purpose inference engine.

-Higher levels of automation require more complex *reusable components* than lower levels.
-This is a difference between *level of automation* and *factoring*---producing systems with higher level of automation requires more than simply extracting (factoring) existing code into a reusable component.
-Instead, it requires doing more work and introducing a higher level of indirection between the program and the reusable component.
+### Dimension: level of automation
+Factoring of complexity shields the programmer from some details, but those details still need to be explicitly programmed.
+Depending on the customizability of the system, this programming may or may not be accessible, but it is always there.
+For example, a function used in a spreadsheet formula is implemented in the spreadsheet system.

+A programming system with higher _level of automation_ requires more than simply factoring code into a reusable component.
+It uses a mechanism where some details of the operational meaning of a program are never explicitly specified, but are inferred automatically by the system.
+An example of such approach is _programming by example_ and _deep learning_ where behaviour is specified through examples.
+In some cases, deciding whether a feature is _automation_ or merely _factoring of complexity_ is less clear.
+For example, garbage collection can likely be seen as either a simple case of automation or a sophisticated case of factoring of complexity.

 There is also an interesting (and perhaps inevitable) trade-off.
 The higher the level of automation, the less explicit the operational meaning of a program.
 This has a wide range of implications.
 Smaragdakis \cite{NextGen} notes, for example, that this means the implementation can significantly change the performance of a program.

+### Example: domain-specific languages

+Domain-specific languages \cite{DSLs} provide an example of factoring of complexity that does not involve automation.
+In this case, programming is done at two levels.
+At the lower level, an (often more experienced) programmer develops a domain-specific language that allows a (typically less experienced) programmer easily solve problems in a particular domain such as modelling of financial contracts or specifying interactive user interfaces.

+The domain-specific language provides primitives that can be composed, but each primitive and each form of composition has explicitly programmed and unambiguous operational meaning.
+The user of the domain-specific language can think using the higher-level concepts provided by the domain-specific language.
+The structure of those concepts can be analysed using the dimensions from Section~\ref{conceptual-structure}.
+As long as those concepts are clear, the user does not need to be concerned with the details of how exactly the resulting programs run.

 ### Example: programming by example